Childhood and Education Journey of Ric Flair in Timeline

 On March 29, 2013, Ric Flair's son Reid died from a drug overdose of heroin, Xanax, and a muscle relaxant.

-In 2014, Ric Flair's divorce from his fourth wife, Jacqueline "Jackie" Beems, was finalized.
+In 2014, Ric Flair's divorce from his fourth wife, Jacqueline "Jackie" Beems, was finalized after Flair filed in 2012.

-In 2016, Ric Flair announced he was running for president with rapper Waka Flocka Flame as his running mate, but he did not file the official paperwork.
+In 2016, Ric Flair announced that he was running for president, with rapper Waka Flocka Flame as his running mate.
+However, he did not file a Statement of Candidacy.

 2016: Endorsement of Ted Cruz